Helperbird/website/src/pages/help/features/how-to-auto-scroll-on-any-website-or-app.md

 header: true
 ---

+## What is Auto Scroll?

-Auto Scroll lets the page scroll automatically at a steady pace, perfect for hands-free reading or following along with long articles.
+Auto Scroll makes the page scroll automatically at a steady pace.
+Instead of manually scrolling with your mouse or keyboard, the page moves down on its own.

+You can adjust the speed to match how fast you read.

 ---

+## Who is This For?

+This feature is helpful for:

+- People who want hands-free reading
+- Anyone with motor difficulties that make scrolling hard
+- People who want to focus on reading without interruptions
+- Students reading long articles or documents
+- Anyone who prefers a consistent reading pace

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Reading Options
+## Step 2: Open the All Features Section

-In the list of tools, find **Reading Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

+## Step 3: Find Tools

+Look through the list of features until you see **Tools**.

+---

+## Step 4: Open Tools

+Click on **Tools** to open it.

+A panel will appear showing various tools you can use.

+---

-## Step 3: Activate Auto Scroll
+## Step 5: Turn on Auto Scroll

-In the Reading Options panel, find **Auto scroll** at the bottom of the list and click on it to start automatic scrolling.

-**Tip:** If the page is scrolling too fast or too slow, you can usually adjust the speed using browser controls or by clicking Auto scroll again to access speed settings.
+In the Tools panel, look for **Auto scroll**.

+Click the toggle switch next to it to turn it **on**.
+The toggle will turn green when it is enabled.

+The page will immediately start scrolling down automatically.

+---

+## Step 6: Adjust the Speed

+Once Auto scroll is turned on, a slider will appear below the toggle.

+Drag the slider to adjust how fast the page scrolls:

+- Slide to the left to scroll slower
+- Slide to the right to scroll faster

+Find a speed that matches your comfortable reading pace.

+**Tip:** Start with a slower speed and increase it as you get used to auto-scrolling.
+You can click anywhere on the page or press any key to pause the scrolling temporarily.

 ---